Neurodivergent-affirming therapy in Denver, Colorado

 Headshot of Lily Duffy Against a Background of Green Trees and a Wood Barn

-One of the most painful aspects of living with shame and constant self-criticism is the sense of loneliness and isolation it can bring.
-This is something I’ve struggled with myself, and I know firsthand that finding the right support can make all the difference as we work through it.
-If you’re feeling ready to transform your relationship to yourself, others, and the world, I’d be honored to help you get there.
+As someone who’s walked my own healing journey from the shame, complex trauma, and internalized ableism that neurodivergent people inherit from living in this culture, I know firsthand that finding the right support can make all the difference as we work through it.
+If you’re feeling ready to transform your relationship to yourself, others, and the world—and build a life that actually nourishes and sustains you—I’d be honored to help you get there.

 How would your life shift if you learned to give yourself the care and compassion you need?